RomainCyr/zbxdyn/LACP/README.md

 This script will automatically create items and triggers on a Zabbix server to monitor link aggregation.
 The hosts on which the script will be run need to be in a specific Zabbix group.

 The script will retrieve the link aggregation configured on the switch with SNMP requests.

+# PREREQUISITE

+The following module are needed:
+* Zabbix::Tiny
+* YAML::XS

 # ARGUMENTS
     -h --help
         Display the help message